Zebulyon/ThesisELK/README.md

 	# ss7trace

 	event.type 				: Containes the information regarding if the Event in question is a SENT, RECEIVED, LINKED. process.type 				: Is the prcess number
 	log.sequence 				: Is the sequence number for the logged event process.sender.module			: The name of the sending process module process.sender.module_instance		: The PID of the sending process module process.sender.module			: The name of the receiving process module process.receiver.module_instance	: The PID of the receiving process module event.message.type			: The Primitive value
 	message_size				: The size value
 	message_data.size			: The MD_size value

 	log.internal.level			: The L: value

-	log.module.name						: Name of the module that gave the Syslog message log.module.instance					: The instance of the module that gave the Syslog message log.module.pid						: The PID of the module that gave the Syslog message log.module.thread.id
+	log.module.name				: Name of the module that gave the Syslog message log.module.instance			: The instance of the module that gave the Syslog message log.module.pid				: The PID of the module that gave the Syslog message log.module.thread.id			: The TID of the module that gave the Syslog message log.module.level.internal		: The L: of the module that gave the Syslog message
-	log.module.level.internal

-	n1.zero								: These values I was unable to fund a good naming scheme for but they are the values associated in this documentation error.arg1
+	n1.zero					: These values I was unable to fund a good naming scheme for but they are the values error.arg1				  associated in this documentation
 	error.arg2
 	error.arg3

 YYYY MON DAY hh:mm:ss:msec <process type>:<sequence number><\n>
 **** <MODULE>:<instance> PID:<pid> TID:<TID>
 L:<ll> <filename><ln><nl><n2><p1><p2><p3>
 <Error_Code><\n>